Breisoft/fastcfg/README.md

 **FastCFG**: Because your serverless functions deserve a proper nervous system. 🧠⚡️

-*Built with love by Josh Breidinger - Making configuration management suck less, one Lambda at a time.*
+*Built with ❤️ by Josh Breininger - Making configuration management suck less, one Lambda at a time.*